Macroprudential Policy Instrument

 Countercyclical Capital Buffer (CCyB)

 The additional capital buffer that must be maintained by banks during an expansionary period may be used when the banks experience pressures during an economic contraction, thus maintaining continuity of the bank intermediation function.
-The CCyB is dynamic within a 0-2.5% range of risk-weighted assets (RWA) in the banking industry.
-Therefore, Bank Indonesia evaluates the level of CCyB no less than once every six months.
+The CCyB, therefore, is designed to shore up banking industry resilience by reducing procyclicality, namely by dampening excessive credit growth during an expansionary phase and supporting credit growth during a contractionary phase.

 Date